-In the 78K0R Compiler, the containers in the STL, like vector and map, are memory attribute aware.
+The containers in the STL, like vector and map, are memory attribute aware.
 This means that a container can be declared to reside in a specific memory type which has the following consequences:

 - The container itself will reside in the chosen memory - Allocations of elements in the container will use a heap for the chosen memory - All references inside it use pointers to the chosen memory.